 For internet security, we use Smoothwall Advanced Firewall and Guardian content filtering system in order to ensure safe and age-appropriate browsing for all users.
 E-mail is protected via the in-built security of Microsoft Office 365, with some custom additions specific to our environment.
 We adhere to the PREVENT and KCSIE (Keeping Children Safe in Education) child safeguarding guidelines.
 Anti-malware software is used on all of our computers.

 Being a 24/7 boarding school, keeping our systems running and maintaining internet services is of paramount importance.
-We do everything we can to minimise down-time and have failover replica servers that can be switched into action in a matter of minutes.
+We do everything we can to minimise down-time – servers are configured with automatic failover so that should one go down, the others can take over in minutes.
 Maintenance is scheduled so that it has minimal impact on school business.

 Wi-Fi and BYOD